-3.3.
-The causal effect of the Atlantic Trade
+3.3 The Causal Effect of the Atlantic Trade

-Acemoglu et al. (2005) - "The rise of Europe: Atlantic trade, institutional change, and economic growth" - shifts attention to Europe, from its colonies.
+Acemoglu et al. (2005), "The Rise of Europe: Atlantic Trade, Institutional Change, and Economic Growth," shifts attention to Europe, from its colonies.
 At first glance, this paper appears to be simply about the persistent, positive effect of the Atlantic trade on those countries with access to it, and within them, the cities that were Atlantic trading ports.
-In our framework, one can conceive of a historical $x_i^h$ that is the volume of Atlantic Trade (induced by geographical access), which (post-1500) causally shapes economic development.
+In our framework, one can conceive of a historical x_i^h that is the volume of Atlantic Trade (induced by geographic access), which (post-1500) causally shapes economic development.
 Indeed, this is the overarching argument in the paper.
 However, this would be too simplistic a treatment of a rich paper, in which historically contingent causal effects are again central to the analysis.

-Historical contingency in the paper is evident in the heterogeneous effects of access to the Atlantic:

-- over time the location on the Atlantic coastline only matters post-1500, when trans-oceanic trade expanded, and not before the European conquest of the Americas; - (2) across countries, depending on initial institutions those countries with institutions that constrained their monarchs benefited most from access to the Atlantic Trade.
+Historical contingency in the paper is evident in the heterogeneous effects of access to the Atlantic, first, over time: location on the Atlantic coastline only matters post-1500, when transoceanic trade expanded, and not before the European conquest of the Americas.
+Second, across countries, depending on initial institutions: those countries with institutions that constrained their monarchs benefited most from access to the Atlantic Trade.
 Whereas Britain and the Netherlands - and there, port cities in particular - profited from Atlantic trade, the effect is more muted for Portugal and Spain.

-By decompressing the historical span between the rise of Atlantic trade and the economic outcomes of interest, Acemoglu et al. (2005) can shed light on the intervening mechanisms, and thereby better explain the time-varying nature of the effects of the Atlantic trade on economic development.
-The authors show that locations with initially more favorable institutions saw further institutional change toward empowering merchants, which induced further economic development.
-In our framework, the initial variation in $x_i^h$ produced an intermediate outcome of institutional change, $d_i^m$ , which itself caused further economic development.
-At the heart of this paper is thus an institutional multiplier that is an outcome of the initial economic shock, and which magnifies the effect of the Atlantic trade on economic development; this dynamic development is precisely an outcome of historical contingency, rather than simply a persistent effect.
+By decompressing the historical span between the rise of Atlantic Trade and the economic outcomes of interest, Acemoglu et al. (2005) can shed light on the intervening mechanisms, and thereby better explain the time-varying nature of the effects of the Atlantic Trade on economic development.
+The authors show that locations with initially more favorable institutions saw further institutional change toward empowering merchants, which induced further economic development.8 In our framework, the initial variation in x_i^h produced an intermediate outcome of institutional change, d_i^m , which itself caused further economic development.
+At the heart of this paper is thus an institutional multiplier that is an outcome of the initial economic shock, and which magnifies the effect of the Atlantic Trade on economic development - this dynamic development is precisely an outcome of historical contingency, rather than simply a persistent effect.